 Section 1.
 By-laws shall be passed by a two-thirds vote of the membership and shall cover pertinent topics including interpretation of the by-laws.

 Section 2.
 A permanent record of the by-laws shall be kept on file by the VP of Records.

 Section 3.
-Membership fees are subject to change according to ΦΘΚ Headquarters: Local membership fees, to cover newsletter costs, induction and orientation expenses, and activities, shall be $15.00 per year.
-The International membership fee is a onetime fee of $45.00.
-The Regional membership fee is a onetime fee of $5.00.
+Membership fees are subject to change according to Phi Theta Kappa Headquarters: Local membership fees, to cover newsletter costs, induction and orientation expenses, and activities, shall be a one time $20.00 fee.
+The International membership fee is a one time fee of $60.00.
+The Regional membership fee is a one time fee of $10.00.
 Any prospective member who cannot meet the financial requirements may petition the executive committee to pay or reduce their fees.

 Section 3a.
 Membership fees are non-refundable.
 If a potential member gives written notice to the chapter president no later than the payment deadline, this person will be refunded all fees except for a $20.00 processing fee forfeited to the chapter.